 The Schedule of Classes for the semester can be located on ClassFinder.
-Following a review of the classes listed in Classfinder, students should schedule an appointment with their faculty advisor if help is needed in determining courses to take for the next semester.
-After advising, students may log into my.belmont.edu when Graduate Registration opens and register for their classes.
-Although advisors are knowledgeable about registration, it is the student's responsibility to become informed and adhere to registration as well as other graduate policies and procedures.
-Since a student's registration will be cancelled if payment of fees is not made by university designated deadlines.
-It is important that the student carefully follow registration payment procedures.
+Following a review of the classes listed in Classfinder, students should schedule an appointment with their faculty advisor if help is needed in determining which courses to take for the next semester.
+After advising, students may log into the MyBelmont portal when Graduate Registration opens and register for their classes.

+Although advisors know about registration, it is the student's responsibility to become informed and adhere to registration and other graduate policies and procedures.
+A student's registration will be cancelled if payment of fees is not made by university designated deadlines.
+It is important that the student carefully follows registration payment procedures.